Sigint-141-12/Sigint-141-12/README.md

 - Statistics for data science

 ⚡ Fun fact:
-- I have a cat called Flo 🐈
+- My cat’s names is Flo.
+She is orange. 🐈
 <!--
 **Sigint-141-12/Sigint-141-12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.